 BEST YOUNG FILMMAKER (Directors must be aged 25 and under by 1 October 2019)

 BEST AUDIENCE FILM

-  BEST FILM sponsored by WFC & Best Student Film - 'In The Parking Lot' was awarded £500 towards his next short film.
+BEST FILM sponsored by WFC - 'For Sale' was awarded £500 towards their next short film.

-  BEST Documentary sponsored by Marcus Beale Architects - 'Writing On Stone'
+BEST DOCUMENTARY sponsored by Marcus Beale Architects - 'One Breath'

-  BEST AUDIENCE FILM voted for on the night - 'Dreaming of Peggy Lee'
+BEST AUDIENCE FILM voted for on the night - 'Edek'

 NICK BRIMBLE, Actor

 FIONA CLARKE-HACKSTON, Media Consultant, Memini

 AVIE LUTHRIE, BAFTA-nominated Film Director ("Mad, Sad and Bad")

 NICK TOON, Vice President, UK Public Policy, Time Warner